jtdaugherty/brick/README.md

 Feature Overview
 ----------------

-`brick` comes with a bunch of widget types to get you started:
+`brick` comes with a bunch of batteries included:

+Low-level stuff:

  * Vertical and horizontal box layout widgets
  * Basic single- and multi-line text editor widgets